Tutorial & Interface

 Please note that case matters: Pilotfish and PilotFish are two different names.

-Click enter/return to save.
+Click enter to save.
 Note the XPath expression now appears in your Module Configuration panel tree.

 contains(//CommonName,'shark').
 If so, it sends it to Step 2B.
-Follow the same process you followed to configure the first set of rules to configure the rules for Sharks and Step B. Once you have completed these steps, your panel should resemble the panel below.
+Follow the same process you did for configuring the first set of rules and configure the second rule – Sharks and Step B. Once you have completed these steps, your panel should resemble the panel below.